yasuflatland-lf/abuse-detector/README.md

 1. Create API key in the project.
 1. Look for `Google Safe Browsing API` in `Liberary` tab and add it for the API Key created.
 1. Copy the `Key` and set it to `GOOGLE_SAFE_BROWSING_API_KEY` in the `.env` file

+## Caveat
+- Chrome Headless server in use may need load balancing for a more massive load of access.
+- Test links are real phishing sites for now.
+They become offline or removed in the short term, so tests highly likely to fail.